hassunisalem/DB_assign3/README.md

 due to some secruty issues, even though the *dbms.security.auth_enabled* was set to false.

 During these different approaches, my java aplication could'nt connect to the database anymore.
-If i had more time, futher development would be to recreate the java aplication and make all the cores and replicas, from the desktop app, then go inside each file and edit their *neo4j conf. file*
+If i had more time, futher development would be to recreate the java aplication and make all the cores and replicas, from the desktop app with the necessary plugins, then go inside each file and edit their *neo4j conf. file*